derUli/ulicms/README.md

    * openssl
    * dom
    * xml
-For secure access to UliCMS services (for example package source) you will also need ca-certificates installed on your server
+For secure access to UliCMS services (for example package source) you will also need ca-certificates installed on your server.

 UliCMS should work on common shared webhosting environment.